 I WANT TO JUDGE

 If you have two or more years of experience in the field, please get on our email-judging list.
 We will send announcements via email when judges are needed and for which categories.
-You sign up for the categories you are qualified to judge.
-We then send you the instructions and judging code.
-Turn around time is normally three weeks.
-All judging is a commitment, and on-line at your convenience.

 Entries made to this Chapter will be judged by panels assembled by other NATAS Chapters.
 These panels should be comprised of no fewer than 7 judges who shall be certified as peers.
 No more than 3 judges on a panel may be employed by the same station or company.
 Judges may not have a conflict of interest, which is described as having a direct involvement in the production of an entry, or having a personal relationship with a member of the production staff of an entry.
 Group ownership, by itself, does not necessarily create a conflict of interest.